-With the new Sonny Lubick Field at Canvas Stadium, this fall is the perfect time to head to Fort Collins to watch the Rammies in all their glory.
+This fall is the perfect time to head to Fort Collins to watch the Rammies in all their glory.
 Rather than just coming for the game, consider extending your stay for a nostalgic Fort Collins weekend packed with stops at all of your favorite haunts from your college days.
 And even if you’re not alum, experiencing these iconic Fort Collins locales and restaurants is something you’re sure to remember.
 Pick and choose from our See, Eat, Cheers and Stay categories to make your own perfect CSU-centric FoCo Weekend itinerary, sure to trigger all the feels.

 (Photo courtesy Holiday Twin Drive In)

 • The on-campus stadium at Colorado State University, which debuted for the fall 2017 football season.
 The stadium serves as the cornerstone for CSU Athletics, and houses the Alumni Center.
 Watch the Rams at the following home games: against Vanderbilt on Sept.
 11; San Jose State for Homecoming and Family Weekend on Oct.
 9; Boise State on Oct.
 30; Air Force on Nov.
 13; and Nevada on Nov.
 27.

 • A movie!
 Head to Overland Trail to catch a double feature at the Holiday Twin Drive-In.
 Moviegoers have been enjoying flicks at this iconic spot for more than 50 years.